Ginzan Onsen

 You must pay per use for these baths and bathing here is done in public bathing fashion separated by gender.

-Note that these onsen baths are not open in the evening during the winter season.
+Note that these onsen baths are not open in the evening during the winter season and often remain closed through the whole winter season.

 One of the onsen hotels